-Workplace Retaliation Claims in Texas
+Workplace Retaliation Lawyers in Dallas

 Employers cannot retaliate against employees for engaging in a protected activity.
 Generally speaking, “protected activity” consists of making a report or complaint of unlawful discrimination or harassment, or for supporting another’s claim.

-What Is Retaliation?
+What is Workplace Retaliation?

-- Firing an employee
+- Firing an employee;

-- Demoting an employee
+- Demoting an employee;

-- Transferring an employee
+- Transferring an employee;

-- Reducing an employee’s pay or hours
+- Reducing an employee’s pay or hours; and

-- Giving an employee a negative performance review
+- Giving an employee a negative performance review.

 When Can Employees Sue For Retaliation?